Throughout Victoria, even in the most intensively developed regions, the landscape holds the imprint of thousands of generations of Aboriginal people.

 Aboriginal places and objects can be found all over Victoria and are often near major food sources such as rivers, lakes, swamps and the coast.

 Aboriginal places and objects can also be found on private property.
-Aboriginal Victoria works in partnership with landowners, land managers and Aboriginal communities to record, protect and manage these places and objects.
+First Peoples - State Relations works in partnership with landowners, land managers and Aboriginal communities to record, protect and manage these places and objects.

 Aboriginal cultural heritage fact sheets